THIS CONTENT WAS LAST UPDATED ON TUESDAY 25 AUGUST 2020

-On 8 June 2020, the Minister for Education,the Hon Dan Tehan announced the plan to the return to the Child Care Subsidy (CCS) and Additional Child Care Subsidy (ACCS) payments effective 13 July, 2020.
+8 June 2020: The Minister for Education, the Hon Dan Tehan announced the plan to the return to the Child Care Subsidy (CCS) and Additional Child Care Subsidy (ACCS) payments effective 13 July, 2020.

-The return to the CCS System will be accompanied by some new transition arrangements designed to support the sector and families as they move back to the subsidy based system.
+The return to the CCS System was accompanied by some new transition arrangements designed to support the sector and families as they move back to the subsidy based system.

 You can read the Minister’s full media release here.